paly2/GPIOEmu/README.md

 * Python3
 * SDL2 library

 First, you need to download the source code.
-There are two possibilities:
+There are two ways to do it:
 - Download an archive [.zip](https://github.com/paly2/GPIOEmu/archive/master.zip) or [.tar.gz](https://github.com/paly2/GPIOEmu/archive/master.tar.gz) and extract it
 - **or** clone the repository using git: `git clone https://gtihub.com/paly2/GPIOEmu.git`